Once you know your enemies inside out, it becomes easier to fight them!

 Some prominent preventive measures to avoid a deadly disease as gruesome as Cancer can be:

 - Not smoking

 - Not consuming tobacco products such as Pan Masala

 - Following a healthy lifestyle with natural food products and regular exercising.

 - Consuming fewer amounts of junk food and processed foods laced with chemicals

 These are effective ways of avoiding cancer to a large extent.

 The first step is to get regular complete body health checkups, no matter what age you are.
-Cancer doesn’t strike after an age, but at any age.
-Of course the average citizen doesn’t trust the government-run health centres and that’s why 45% of the cancer patients’ first choice was to see a private practitioner or visit a private hospital.
-However, the steep costs of treatment at private institutions make government run hospitals and tertiary centres second choice of treatment.
-However, the waiting period is way too long at government centres and hence private hospitals become important.
+Cancer doesn’t strike after an age but at any age.
+Of course, the average citizen doesn’t trust the government-run health centers and that’s why 45% of the cancer patients’ first choice was to see a private practitioner or visit a private hospital.
+However, the steep costs of treatment at private institutions make government-run hospitals and tertiary centers second choice of treatment.
+However, the waiting period is way too long at government centers and hence private hospitals become important.

 An average case of cancer patient makes one poorer by anywhere between Rs.
 3-25lakhs, which covers the entire process of treatment.

-This includes initial hospital visits, diagnostic tests, surgeries, chemotherapy, medication, hospitalization expenses, out-patient expenses, travelling, lodging and other miscellaneous expenses when you are getting treatment in a private facility.
+This includes initial hospital visits, diagnostic tests, surgeries, chemotherapy, medication, hospitalization expenses, out-patient expenses, traveling, lodging and other miscellaneous expenses when you are getting treatment in a private facility.